|

 you to a Nazi, and making you feel as guilty as possible for making

+a very personal and often difficult decision.
 This is why pro-choice people believe that GAP displays are actually

 a form of hate literature.
 And of course, they're also exploitive